 And even though supplements and a plant-based diet can provide the human body with the nutrients it needs, it will be almost impossible to cut meat from the entire population’s diet.

-There are some things you as an individual can do to help reduce meat consumption, however, with the most obvious being cutting down the amount of meat you eat each week.
+There are some things you, as an individual, can do to help reduce meat consumption; however, one of the most obvious is cutting down the amount of meat you eat each week.

 And although cutting meat out of your diet may not seem like a huge benefit in the grand scheme of things, aside from helping the planet and the slaughtered animals who are simply raised for food, there are actually reports that show strong connections between meat and increased risk of cancer.